i-dream-of-ai/investor-agent-financial-analysis/README.md

 - Historical price trends for stocks.
 - Essential financial statements (income, balance sheet, cash flow) formatted in millions USD.
 - Up-to-date institutional ownership and mutual fund holdings.
+- Current and historical CNN Fear & Greed Index data and trend analysis.
+- Prompts related to core investment principles and portfolio construction strategies.
 - Earnings history and insider trading activity.

-The server integrates with [yfinance](https://pypi.org/project/yfinance/) for market data retrieval.
+The server integrates with [yfinance](https://pypi.org/project/yfinance/) for market data retrieval and fetches Fear & Greed data from CNN.

 Combine this with an MCP server for placing trades on a brokerage platform such as [tasty-agent](https://github.com/ferdousbhai/tasty-agent) to place trades on tastytrade platform.
 Make sure to also enable web search functionality if you would like to incoporate latest news in your analysis.